Good-Stevening/obsidian-dquadia/SteveningLands/The World/Lore and History/Fractured Ascension.md

 ## **Age of the Drift** (Before Recorded Time)
 - **The Rogue Wandering**
     The world drifts alone through the void, cold and dark, with no sun or seasons.
-- **The Arrival of the Architects**
+- **The Arrival of the Ancients**
     The ancient alien race visits, planting vast structures, dormant tech, or energy seeds within the planet.
 - **The Great Silence**
-    The Architects vanish mysteriously, leaving behind relics that hum with unknown power.
+    The Ancients vanish mysteriously, leaving behind relics that hum with unknown power.
 ## **Age of Capture** (Mythic Creation, ~millennia before present)
 - **The Gravitational Embrace**
     The rogue planet is captured by a solar system, possibly aided by alien technology manipulating gravity.